somaniarushi/me/content/about/_index.md

 I. Love.
 Dungeons and Dragons!!
 Yes, yes, I know — an appropriately nerdy hobby.
 I ran a campaign for a couple years through college.
 Through D&D, I learned about game theory and interaction design, improv and comedy, a tiny bit of 3D modelling and a whole lot about patience. *Email me and I'll run a game for you.
 Deadass.*

 ## 🎶 Music
 I play the guitar sometimes.
 I'm shy about playing and I'm not very good and I'm not motivated enough to get better.
 But I like playing for myself.
 I love broadway music, pop, and the occassional indie rock.
+I made some embarrassing [visualizations](https://wave.amks.me) of my music tastes.